dfinke/ImportExcel/README.md

 Install-Module ImportExcel
 ```
 - Lots of help improvements.
-- Conditional formatting can now support named ranges, and booleans in the as a condition.
+- Conditional formatting can now support named ranges, and booleans in the sheet as a condition.
+Also brought the two different kinds together inside export-excel
 - Improved handling of hyperlinks.
 - Moved logic for adding a named range out of Export-Excel  and into new function named Add-ExcelName, and  for adding a table into a function named Add-Excel table; this is to make it easier to do these things independently of Export-Excel but minimize duplication.
 Add-Table command can now toggle the options from table tools toolbar (show totals etc)
 - Fixed issues where formatting could be reset when using Export-Excel to manipulate an existing sheet without appending data; this applied to number formats and tables.